kurtbuilds/checkexec/README.md

 `checkexec` exit codes behave as you would expect, specifically:

 - 0 (success) if the command is not run (i.e. target is up to date)
-- 1 if a dependency or the command is not found
+- 1 if a provided dependency or the command is not found
 - Otherwise, when the command is run, checkexec will pass through the command's exit code.

 # Contributing